We’ve tested every gaming monitor we could find to offer you a comprehensive list of the best Free-sync and G-Sync monitors currently available.

 Before you go rushing off to part with your hard earned cash, be warned, a fresh wave of new next generation gaming monitors are posed to hit the market in the very near future.

 These include top end displays bespoke made for gaming, like the stellar looking Philips 436M6VBPAB.
 We’ve recently reviewed the Asus ROG Swift PG27UQ, a 4K HDR monitor with a 144Hz refresh rate.
 It’s very good (and expensive).
 Soon, we’ll be reviewing the Acer Predator X27, a 4K HDR monitor with a 144Hz refresh rate and support for Nvidia’s G-Sync platform.
 As with 4K TVs, we expect that once more 4K HDR 144Hz monitors hit shelves, prices will fall accordingly.
+We’ll soon be reviewing the BenQ EX3501R, a curved 35-inch 1440p monitor with HDR support – if that happens to top any of the monitors we’ve reviewed below, we’ll update the list accordingly.

 We’ll be testing these and more in the very near future, so make sure to check back regularly for our latest buying advice.